skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 * **Resolved Message Errors**: Fixed issues with parsing HTML in Markdown that caused errors in messages.
 * **Stability Improvements**: Fixed a crash when using collapsible sections in assistant messages.

+==> releases/oct-25th-2024.md <==
+---
+description: >-
+  This release focuses on enhancing user experience through improved personalization, messaging features, and user interface refinements.
+It also includes several bug fixes to enhance stability and perf
+---

+# Oct 25th, 2024

+## GenStudio

+### Improvements

+* **Personalized Conversation Views**: Users can now save their preferred conversation view modes for a more tailored experience.
+* **Enhanced Admin Management**: Admins can now manage other admins, providing better control over team roles.
+* **Improved Streaming Error Messages**: More descriptive error messages during streaming issues enhance troubleshooting.
+* **Collaborative Message Editing**: Edited messages are broadcasted to all collaborators, improving real-time collaboration.
+* **Customizable Support Targeting**: Customer support conversations can be configured to engage only new users.
+* **CSA Messages with Documents**: Support agents can now include documents in messages for more effective assistance.

+### New Features

+* **Tool Max Tokens Support**: Tools now support the max\_tokens parameter, offering better control over outputs.
+* **Refined Tool Editing**: Enhanced tool editing capabilities for a smoother user experience.

+### Bug Fixes

+* **Login Issue Resolved**: Fixed an issue where sign-ins returned null claims, improving login reliability.
+* **Model API Update Fixed**: Resolved issues with updating the last used model API.
+* **Optimized Vertex AI Credentials**: Vertex AI now uses cached credentials for improved performance.
+* **Workspace Access Bug Fixed**: Addressed the "Visit your workspace" navigation issue.
+* **Parameter Validation Fixed**: Fixed missing validation in parameter correction functions.

+## Control Center

+### Improvements

+* **Optimized Mobile Logo Display**: A smaller Skydeck logo enhances mobile device compatibility.
+* **Conversation View Modes**: Users can change view modes in conversations for a customized interface.
+* **User Avatars in Conversations**: User images are now displayed in conversations for a personal touch.
+* **Enhanced WebSocket Handling**: Improved connection handling with user notifications ensures better connectivity.
+* **Focused Conversation Generation**: The interface now focuses on the conversation when generating messages.
+* **UI Enhancements**: Various interface improvements contribute to a smoother experience.
+* **Message Editing with AI Regeneration**: Users can regenerate AI responses when editing messages.

+### New Features

+* **Snapshot Visit Analytics**: Added analytics to track when users visit snapshots for better insights.

+### Bug Fixes

+* **Snapshot Layout Fixed**: Resolved layout issues for a better snapshot viewing experience.
+* **Model Selection Dropdown Fixed**: Fixed truncation issues with the model selection dropdown.
+* **Message Collapse State Fixed**: Corrected the initial collapse state of messages for consistency.
+* **Profile Cancel Function Fixed**: The "Cancel" button now redirects to Conversations, and a "Clear" button was added.

 ==> releases/nov-12th-2023.md <==